 Cecilia Bottai has the best of all worlds.
 She divides her days between living in Rome, managing her family's award-winning Tenuta Le Velette winery near Orvieto, and guiding tours in Italy for Rick Steves.
 Cecilia takes her tour guiding as seriously as her wine making.
 In both lines of work she has one chance to gain the trust of a new client — and she makes the most of that opportunity.

 What do you like most and least about owning a winery?

-What I like about working at my winery is continuing a family business that started almost 150 years ago.
+By working at my winery I'm continuing a family business that started almost 150 years ago.
 It makes the job more a family tradition than just a business.
 But working with family gets complicated, since there is no division between business and personal relations.

 Your winery is one of the most beautiful in Italy — right out of a fantasy for most Americans.
 Why would you want to tear yourself away to be a tour guide for Rick Steves?